0xsuryansh/searchNBAMonorepo/README.md

-This is commit player name scraper
+This is commit query dataset